|

 - Psychological symptoms:

-- Increased irritability, obstinacy, tendency to hysteria,
+- Increased irritability, stubbornness, the tendency to hysteria,

 grumbling, defiance, increased quarrelsomeness, avoidance of contact with coach